BRLorena/BRLorena/README.md

 <p align="left">
   I am a <strong>Software Development Engineer in Test</strong> with knowledge of web development and manual and automated testing.<br>
   Working as a QA Software tester.
 Writing manual test cases in Gherkin, using Cucumber.
-For the automation, the test is programmed in PHP and frameworks like selenium and Codeception.
+For the automation, the test is programmed in Java and frameworks like selenium, Rest Assured, Cypress.
 </p>

 <p align="left">